JohnOnyebuchi/NETWORKWALKS-BUCHI-B083F-WK2-PM-CYBERSECURITY-FOOTPRINTING-NETSCAN/README.md

 6. **Keep ModSecurity enabled and tuned** wafw00f correctly flagged ModSecurity.
 No change needed, just keep the rule-set updated and in blocking mode.

-7. **Secure the local hotspot and document host changes** My Nmap ping scan on `192.168.43.0/24` found 2 live hosts (`192.168.43.244` with MAC `66:0B:CB:7B:10:A8` and `192.168.43.197`).
-This was only a host discovery scan (`-sn`), so the next step in a lab would be a controlled port scan to confirm no unexpected services are exposed.
+7. **Secure the local hotspot and document host changes** My Nmap ping scan on `192.168.43.0/24` found 3 live hosts.This was only a host discovery scan (`-sn`), so the next step in a lab would be a controlled port scan to confirm no unexpected services are exposed.
 On a personal hotspot, keep the hotspot password strong and disconnect unknown devices.

 8. **Keep a running log instead of a one-off scan result** Saving the Nmap output (hosts, MAC addresses, scan time) each time a scan is run - the way Section 8 of this report already does for this one, turns individual scans into a timeline.
 That makes it far quicker to spot when something has changed, rather than relying on memory of what a network looked like last time.